3 Producing microlearning delivery

 Video lengths and where to make cuts

-Enhancing microlearning video production involves a focus on editing recordings to tailor content delivery into digestible segments that promote engagement and interactivity.
-A practical initial step is to divide recordings into manageable parts, deciding where these breaks should occur.
-This process allows one to get a quick start, subsequent refinement can then proceed in later iterations with more detailed editing.
-Determining ideal lengths for segments and how many segments, involves judgment based on
+Editing video recordings into digestible segments increases appeal, engagement and interactivity.
+A practical first step is to divide recordings into installments, this means deciding where the breaks should occur.
+This step allows you to make a quick start.
+Subsequent refinement can then proceed in later iterations with more detailed editing, like removing unnecessary parts.
+Determining ideal lengths for segments and how many segments, involves judgments based on:

 - your knowledge and expertise on content